 We’re always happy to answer any questions you might have.
-If you can’t find your question answered under the programs below, contact us.
+If you can’t find your question answered below, please contact us.

-No. All families are asked to clean their room before checking out of the House.
-They are also expected to clean up any communal areas they use.
+RMHC creates a home-away-from-home for families of pediatric patients.
+Just like at your home, there is not maid or room service for our guest rooms.
+All families are asked to clean their room before checking out of the House.
+They are also expected to clean up an communal areas they use.
 There are washing machines and dryers available for personal use free of charge.

-No. We provide bed linens, towels and pillows.
+We provide bed linens, towels and pillows for our guests.
 For various health-related issues we request that outside pillows and linens NOT be brought in to the House.

 The smallest rooms will sleep up to 2 people, and the largest rooms will sleep 5.
 Most guest rooms in the House sleep 4-5 individuals.
 Guests will be provided rooms based on family size and availability.
 Fire code regulations mean that we cannot allow additional people to stay above the number allotted to each room.

-RMHC does not have formal counseling services.
+RMHC has an on-site Family Support Services Manager who is able to help with crisis management, community resources (such as housing and food support), and grief support.
+Our Family Support Services Manager does not currently offer formal counseling services.
 Many families do find support in sharing experiences with other parents and children going through similar experiences.
-The RMHC Hospitality Desk can provide a list of nearby Spiritual Resources, Religious Services, and other information.
+The RMHC Hospitality Desk can provide a list of nearby Spiritual Resources, Religious Services, and other resources as needed.

-No. Family income is not a consideration for staying at the House, and guests come from all walks of life.
+No. We welcome diverse families from all over the world.
+Family income is not a consideration for staying at the House.
 Families are invited to contribute $20 per night toward the cost of their stay, but no family is turned away because of an inability to pay.

 RMHC provides a complimentary shuttle that takes families to and from the hospital on a set schedule.
 (Check with the Front Desk for times and details.)